 COOKING WITH BROCCOLI RABE

 To serve this broccoli rabe, I like to sauté lemon slices in olive oil to tenderize them—they soak up all the oil in the pan and taste delicious.
 Then I add canned white beans, sliced garlic, and crushed red pepper.
+(Want to make your beans from scratch?
+Here’s how to make them on the stovetop or in a pressure cooker!)

 Finally, I return the blanched rabe to the pan and let everything cook for a few minutes to bring the flavors all together.